-37. REDUCE OR ELIMINATE MINIMUM PARKING REQUIREMENTS.
+38. REDUCE OR ELIMINATE MINIMUM PARKING REQUIREMENTS.

-30 parking spaces for a liquor store.
-4 parking spaces for each car wash self-service wash bay plus 1 space per employee.
-Parking needs to be brought back down to a reasonable level to help stimulate economic investment.
+Parking requirements need to be brought back down to a reasonable level to help stimulate economic investment.
 Developers and business owners are keenly aware of what level of parking is needed for their project to be successful; more so than the completely arbitrary parking standards found in typical zoning ordinances.
 Other options to consider include downtown parking waivers, shared parking agreements, or switching from parking minimums to parking maximums.